 ‘Perhaps he needs to resolve the personal side of it.
 Come to terms with his sense of betrayal by a loved one.
 He needs a sense of closure.’

 ‘That’s frigging codswallop, Freddie!’
-Sasha told him, somewhat inelegantly for her, I felt.
+Sasha told him, somewhat inelegantly.
 ‘Yes, it appears I have sunk down to the gutter-level with you,’ she said, ‘hearing’ my thoughts again.
 When would I get the hang of this?
-She went on, ‘we’ve got to work through everything we all know about our deaths.
+She went on, ‘We’ve got to work through everything we all know about our deaths.
 Who would want to kill Freddie and me?’

 Back to them again.
 Did they never think about anyone other than themselves?